FAQ for Vendors at a Scriven

 a.
 Depends on the venue

 b.
-Be prepared to handle this on your own (bring your own help), and to do stairs
+Be prepared to handle this on your own (bring your own help), and to do any possible

 a.
 Expect the answer to be NO, make your own arrangements